louisdamico/tic-tac-toe-DAmico/README.md

 Planning Story:

 The first steps I took towards development was to set some wireframes on how I would like the game to visually look, pictured below.
 The orginal disgins we're based on moble and laptop play.
 Next I aquired all the parameters and documentation needed for the game to make a timeframe schedule.
 I started with all the elements I was comfortable with in html and css to build the gameboard.
-From there I started working on all the ligic that he game was going to require and login/sign up info.
+From there I started working on all the ligic that the game was going to require and login/sign up info.
 Once I had everything organized I was ready to start developing.

 User Stories: